Xaasdot/fedily-conception/README.md

 ## Steps

+### KeepassX Profile plugin
 * Create KeepassX plugin for Profile handling.
 You can create as many profiles/identities as you want.
 One profile has a name/pseudo, a unique key and allows to link selected inputs of your _kdbx_ one one unique page defining your identity.
 Each input can be set as private or public on your profile and can be tagged with custom tags.
 Each input of a profile page can be renamed from the _kdbx_ database while keeping the link between inputs.
 Edits on the database directly influence the profile pages in which inputs are linked.
+Then you can add on one profile VCard, profile photo, and some other information not linked to your _kdbx_ database.

+### Keyoxide, OpenID, SSOwat, LDAP, CardDAV  fork
+* See how [Keyoxide](keyoxide.org) works and perhaps fork cryptographic algorithms.
+* Create a web server federated app in which you can import profiles from Keepass Profile plugin.
+One account for multiple profiles.
+Each profile has a username and the same passphrase can be used for all profiles on the same account.
+* The app allows to link each of your profiles with other federated users.
+The link can be tagged as friendship, collegue...
+Then you can choose individually what information to show for each kind of link.
+* The idea is a "Connect with Fedily" button threw a standardized API that web services can easily implement.
+Then depending on what the user A set on his profile, the web service will be able to directly add followers/friends in their social sphere by seeing only users of their services also linked to the user A on Fedily.
+* The button will allow to connect or register.
+The web service will only see information allowed by the user A and the user MUST be able to connect to the web service without Fedily if wished. ("password generation/uid defined by the profile" combination) The _kdbx_ database attached to the Profile plugin can be stored on the Fedily server or locally.
+For ease, storing on the Fedily server in recommended but for specific security awareness locally will also be implemented.

 ## License